ShouvikSaha504/Airbnb-Booking-Analysis---EDA/README.md

 This project focuses on analyzing Airbnb listing data to uncover trends and patterns that can inform business strategies, optimize operations, and enhance the overall experience for both guests and hosts.

+## Objectives

+The main objectives of this project are to:

+1. Understand the key factors that influence pricing and customer behavior on Airbnb.
+2. Identify popular neighborhoods and room types that are in high demand.
+3. Provide actionable insights that can be used to enhance Airbnb’s marketing strategies, improve customer satisfaction, and optimize host performance.
+4. Highlight any potential security concerns or risks based on the data.

 ## Dataset Description

 [Dataset Link](https://github.com/ShouvikSaha504/Airbnb-Booking-Analysis---EDA/blob/7e2a2886283fd45b8a03a7fbc7fb5c962aa31638/Airbnb%20NYC%202019.csv)

 The dataset used in this project includes the following fields:

 - **id**: Unique identifier for the listing